Last Updated on July 2, 2026 by Daniel Globe

 - Book ahead, then settle into the middle price range without stressing your budget.

 Because the trattoria accepts reservations, you won’t have to gamble on your evening.
-That gives you more freedom to enjoy the conversation, the pace, and the steady satisfaction of a dinner that feels rooted in the city, yet comfortably yours.
+That gives you more freedom to enjoy the conversation, the pace, and the steady satisfaction of a dinner that feels rooted in the city yet comfortably yours.

 Sfogliatelle Attanasio for a Sweet Finish

 Near the central train station, Sfogliatelle Attanasio gives you an easy last stop before you go.
 You’ll catch the scent of warm sfogliatelle, flaky and crisp, with creamy ricotta inside.
-It’s a sweet, satisfying finish that feels unmistakably Neapolitan.

 Warm Sfogliatelle